Kansattica/msync/README.md

 ### Get msync

-You can download the latest stable release of `msync` [here](https://github.com/Kansattica/msync/releases) or the Releases tab above.
+You can download the latest stable release of `msync` [here](https://github.com/Kansattica/msync/releases) or the Releases link to the right.

 #### Which release should I download?

 I recommend downloading the `.deb` file if you're on a Debian-like system that can install it.
 Otherwise, I recommend downloading the release for your system with `install` in the filename.
 This version will store user data in the appropriate place for your system.
 The versions without `install` store user data in the same directory as the executable.
 See [the manual](MANUAL.md#a-note-about-msync_accounts) for more information.

+If you're on OSX, the builds for 10.15 use std::filesystem APIs that are only available on OSX 10.15.

 If you would like to build `msync` yourself, read on.
 If you have a fairly recent version of CMake (3.12 or later), you can simply clone the repo, make a `build` directory, run CMake inside, and CMake will download and build `msync` and its dependencies automatically.